gohugoio/hugo/content/getting-started/using-the-hugo-docs.md

 ---
 title: Using the Hugo Docs
 linktitle: Using the Hugo Docs
 description: The Hugo docs are optimized for consistency.
-Code samples and tutorials pull from a single example site, and content is grouped together to make learning Hugo easier and even more fun.
+Whenever possible, code samples and tutorials pull from a single example site.
+Doc content is grouped together to make learning Hugo easier and even more fun.
 date: 2017-02-01
 publishdate: 2017-02-01
 lastmod: 2017-02-01